Nobutarou/OreLFS2/Chromium.md

+# scroll issue

+Scroll is snaggy.
+To improve, I have to kill smooth scrolling.
+Go to chrome://flags/ and kill smooth scroll.
+And I also have to install an extension, Linux scroll speed fix.

 # 2021.03.05

 I have built Brave as a variation of Chromium.
 It spent 70GB disk.
 It took one day.
 I